abhinendrayadav/ProVA/data/responses.md

 ## paternity leave
 * holiday_leaves/paternity_leave
   - Employee will be eligible for Paternity Leave of 3 days during expected or actual delivery period of the baby.
 It has to be availed within 10 days of the birth of the child and in one stretch without any break

+## holiday_leaves/leave_accruals
+* holiday_leaves/leave_accruals
+  - Leaves will be calculated on a financial year basis but credited on quarterly basis i.e. 1st Jan, 1st Apr, 1st Jul and 1st Oct of every year.
+[Click Here](https://pep.prolifics.com/dms/hr/hrpolicies/employee_handbook_final_2017.pdf) to know more

+## holiday_leaves/number_of_leaves
+* holiday_leaves/number_of_leaves
+  - Tenure < 2 years, 16 days Annual leave + 1 My Leave; Tenure > 2 years, 20 days Annual leave + 1 My Leave

+## holiday_leaves/encashable_leaves
+* holiday_leaves/encashable_leaves
+  -  50% of the Annual leaves.
+Unutilized leaves in encashable category will be encashed

+## holiday_leaves/non_encashable_leaves
+* holiday_leaves/non_encashable_leaves
+  - 50% of the Annual leaves.
+Unutilized leaves from the Non-Encashable category will be carry forwarded to the next financial year

 ## violence/workplace_violence
 * violence/workplace_violence